 17 Natural Cold Remedies That Really Work

-Turn your kitchen cabinet into a medicine cabinet with these natural cold remedies, featuring herbs, spices, and other everyday options, to stifle the sniffles and more
+Turn your kitchen cabinet into a medicine cabinet with these home remedies for colds that feature herbs, spices, and other everyday options that stifle the sniffles and more.

 This woody aromatic herb in your culinary closet has secret powers besides flavoring oatmeal and cookies and deserves to be on your list of natural cold remedies.
 Because of cinnamon‘s antifungal and analgesic properties, Dr. Fratellone uses it to treat bronchitis.
 It tends to be warming for the body, and it dilates your blood vessels, he says.
 If you’re looking to fight a bug with natural cold remedies, create a cinnamon tea by pouring boiling water over the herb into a cup.
 Dr. Fratellone recommends one cup two or three times a day.
 You can also sprinkle it on your food or in your latte.

 This stinky plant does way more than flavor your tomato sauce.
-Garlic has powerful antioxidant and immune-boosting properties, says Elizabeth Trattner, an acupuncture physician in Hallandale Beach, FL.
-Garlic is antibacterial and can even kill antibiotic-resistant bacteria that cause urinary tract infections, researchers from the Birla Institute of Technology and Sciences in India found.
-Why not mix some garlic up with one of these 14 other best foods for a cold?
+Garlic has antioxidant and immune-boosting properties, says Elizabeth Trattner, an acupuncture physician in Hallandale Beach, Florida.
+Garlic is antibacterial and may even kill antibiotic-resistant bacteria that can cause urinary tract infections (UTI).
+Researchers from the Birla Institute of Technology and Sciences in India conducted a study and found that garlic extract inhibited the growth of laboratory-grown antibiotic-resistant bacteria that had been isolated from patients with UTIs.
+(Why not mix some garlic up with one of these 14 other best foods for a cold?)

 Ginger is a Trattner’s go-to herbal medicine.
 Not only can it help lessen congestion, but it also’s a strong antioxidant, and has antibacterial, anti-inflammatory, antiviral powers, she says.
 Slice fresh ginger into silver-dollar slices and simmer it in fresh water for 20 minutes; then drink it like tea, with a spoonful of honey or squeeze of lemon if you like.
 Bonus: honey and lemon also have throat-soothing properties, just like these other natural cough treatments.